Data Integration

 Data quality monitoring

-Monitoring for every involved application is vital to prevent pollution of multiple applications with low quality data from a single source
+Monitoring every involved application is vital to prevent polluting multiple applications with low-quality data from a single source.

 Resource usage monitoring